W2000ds/Bimodal-LLM-Symbolic-Configuration-Dependency-Mining/README.md

 # Bimodal-LLM-Symbolic-Configuration-Dependency-Mining

-This is repo of ASE paper 2025 Bimodal-LLM-Symbolic-Configuration-Dependency-Mining
+This is repo of Bimodal-LLM-Symbolic-Configuration-Dependency-Mining

 Repo structure:
 ```